compulim/promise-pipe/README.md

   .then(text => console.log(text));
 ```

 Analogous to waterfall pattern, first argument of every pipe action is the result from the last action.
-Since we first initialize the pipe with `input.txt`, the first `.readFile()` call will receive `'input.txt'` as its `filename` argument.
+Since we first initialize the pipe with `input.txt`, the first `.readFile()` call will receive `"input.txt"` as its `filename` argument.

 Similar, in `decodeBuffer(buffer, encoding)` action, `buffer` is the Node.js Buffer received thru `fs.readFile` call after completing `readFile` action.
-In addition to `buffer`, pipe caller can also specify `encoding` argument.
+In addition to passing last result `buffer`, pipe caller can also specify `encoding` argument (`"utf8"`).
 This allow pipe to be easily customizable.

 How it works
 ---